 Appropriate online academic conduct means maintaining a safe learning environment based on mutual respect and civility.
-All participants in Pitt online courses are expected to behave professionally by adhering to these standards of conduct:

-- Never transmit or promote content known to be illegal. - Respect other people's privacy as well as your own. - Forgive other people's mistakes. - Never use harassing, threatening, embarrassing, or abusive language or actions.
+All participants in Pitt online courses are expected to behave professionally by adhering to these standards of conduct: Never transmit or promote content known to be illegal.
+Respect other people's privacy as well as your own.
+Forgive other people's mistakes.
+Never use harassing, threatening, embarrassing, or abusive language or actions.
 Online communication that fails to meet these standards of conduct will be removed from the course.
 Repeated misconduct may result in being blocked from online discussions, receiving a grade penalty, or being dismissed from the course.
-Such misconduct in the online environment may also be reported to officials for appropriate action in accordance with University policy.
+Such misconduct online may be reported to officials for action in accordance with University policy.
 If you ever encounter inappropriate content in our course, please contact your instructor with your concerns.